amelialouise/soa-dl/README.md

 -   save: Intermediate data objects created during the analysis

 -   doc: Any long-form documentation or setup instructions.
-This folder contains the original README.md

 -   publish: Any files created by the analysis to be used outside of the project